Canada’s only non-profit dedicated to addressing Economic Abuse & Injustice

 What is Economic Abuse?

-Experienced by more than 95% of domestic violence victims, Economic Abuse is a seldom-talked-about yet prevalent issue faced by survivors of domestic violence in Canada.
+Experienced by more than 95% of domestic violence victims, Economic Abuse is a seldom-talked about yet prevalent issue faced by survivors of domestic violence in Canada.

 OUR MANDATES